 UT Law has an extensive clinical education program that provides opportunities for students to integrate substantive law, theory, strategy, and skills by working on legal issues in real-world settings.
 The goal of the school's experience-based clinical courses is to build a bridge between the classroom and the practice of law.
-These clinics cover a range of legal issues and seven internship courses in nonprofit organizations, the legislature, government agencies, and courts.
+These clinics cover a range of legal issues and internship courses in nonprofit organizations, the legislature, government agencies, and courts.
 Students represent clients during the preparation, trial, and appeal of cases in litigation or in law-related transactions and projects.
 Faculty members closely supervise students.
 The school provides the following clinics:

 - The Actual Innocence Clinic

 - The Capital Punishment Clinic

 - The Children's Rights Clinic

 - The Community Development Clinic

 - The Criminal Defense Clinic

 - The Domestic Violence Clinic

-- The Environmental Law Clinic
+- The Environmental Clinic

 - The Housing Clinic

-- The Immigration Law Clinic

 - The Human Rights Clinic

+- The Immigration Clinic

 - The Juvenile Justice Clinic

+- The Legislative Lawyering Clinic

 - The Mediation Clinic

 - The Mental Health Clinic

 - The National Security Clinic

 - The Supreme Court Clinic

 - The Transnational Worker Rights Clinic

-Private sector (25 th -75 th percentile) \$130,000-\$160,000
+Private sector (25 th -75 th percentile) \$95,000-\$160,000

 Median in the private sector \$160,000

-Median in public service \$50,000
+Median in public service \$57,408

-Graduates known to be employed at graduation 96.8% Graduates known to be employed nine months 99.3% after graduation
+Graduates known to be employed at graduation 88.5% Graduates known to be employed nine months 89.0% after graduation

 Graduates Employed In Percentage

-Private practice 63.13%
+Law Firms 51.0%

-Business and Industry 9.64%
+Business and Industry 11.2%

-Government 8.43%
+Government 15.5%

-Judicial Clerkship 13.01%
+Judicial Clerkships 14.9%

-Military 1.93%

-Public Interest Organization 0.72%
+Public Interest Organizations 6.9%

-Academic 1.75%
+Academia 0.6%

-Unknown 0.48%
+Unknown 0%